emqx/cloud-docs/en_US/data_integration/dynamodb.md

     "temp_hum/emqx"
    ```

-    To create a rule for online/offline status recording, input the following statement:
+   To create a rule for online/offline status recording, enter the following statement:

    ```sql
     SELECT